-The Law Library maintains an increasing collection of audio-visual titles.
+The Law Library maintains an increasing c llection of audio-visual titles.
 Principal holdings include Condyne tapes in the areas of real estate, trusts and estate planning, corporations, commercial law, tax, defense tactics, trial techniques, and school law; ATLA trial tactics series; NDAA juvenile justice series; West audio-cassette series; and material from various ABA, ATLA, and ALI-ABA institutes and workshops.
-The audiovisual material is located in the Microform Room.
+The audio-visual material is located in the A-V Room on the ground floor.
 A listing by title is kept at the circulation desk.

-Audio-visual viewing equipment is currently located in room 246 on the second floor.
-The equipment will be moved to the ground floor during the Fall Semester.
+Audio-visual viewing equipment is located in Room GIA on the ground floor.
 Access and information concerning use of the equipment may be obtained at the Circulation Department.